buildkite/terraform-provider-buildkite/README.md

 This repo has GitHub Actions setup that will automatically build the binary for different platforms and attach it to a GitHub release.
 All that is required is to create the release in GitHub.

+## Thanks :heart:

+* A massive thanks to [Jarryd Tilbrook](https://github.com/jradtilbrook) for authoring the original Buildkite Terraform provider.

 ## License

 Buildkite Terraform Provider is licensed under the MIT license.